pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

 The Ohu Family Enterprise is designed to last 365 years, but the individual businesses within it are not necessarily permanent.
 We are asset allocators.
-We buy, build, optimize, andâ€”when the time is rightâ€”we sell specific Operating Companies (OpCos) to recycle capital into higher-yielding opportunities.
+We buy, build, optimize, and—when the time is right—we sell specific Operating Companies (OpCos) to recycle capital into higher-yielding opportunities.

 This chapter details the rigorous process of exiting an asset.
 It is not an admission of defeat; it is the realization of value.
 A successful exit requires years of preparation, ensuring that the business is transferable, valuable, and durable without its current owner.